PauloHFS/paulohfs.github.io/my-brain/databases/exercicies/in-class-exercice-1.md

     nome VARCHAR2(50),
     idade INTEGER,
     sexo char(1),
-    -- endereco endereco_type; -- this you dont need to build object table endereco REF endereco_type; -- this you need to build object table );
+    -- endereco endereco_type; -- this you dont need to build object table with the constraint endereco REF endereco_type; -- this you need to build object table );